fuchsberger/python-bootcamp/exercises/1.1_temperature_conversion/instructions.md

 - The current temperature in Celsius (an  integer or float)

 **What you'll print (output):**
-- The current temperature in Fahrenheit
+- The current temperature in Fahrenheit rounded to 1 decimal.

 ### How it should work
 ```